Schwinger boson theory for $S=1$ Kitaev quantum spin liquids: Introduction

 Recently, the Kitaev model has been generalized to higher-spin systems.
 While a local conserved quantity exists on each hexagonal plaquette even in higher-spin systems~\cite{Baskaran-Sen-Shankar-2008,Ma-2023}, the remaining degrees of freedom cannot be mapped onto free quasiparticle systems except in the $S=1/2$ case.
-Recently, candidate materials for realizing higher-spin Kitaev models have been proposed, and both experimental and theoretical efforts have been devoted to investigating candidate Kitaev magnets with effective spin $S>1/2$ ~\cite{ Baskaran-Sen-Shankar-2008, Koga-2018,Xu-2018,Oitmaa-2018,Suzuki-2018, Kim-2019,Stavropoulos-Kee-2019,Minakawa-2019, Koga-2020,Hickey-2020,Xu-2020,Lee-Kawashima-Kim-2020,Lee-2020,Dong-Sheng-2020,Zhu-2020, Samarakoon-2021,Khait-Stavropoulos-2021,Stavropoulos-2021, Jin-2022,Fukui-Kato-Nasu-Motome-2022,Bradley-2022,Chen-2022, Ma-2023,Taddei-2023, Georgiou-2024}.
+Recently, candidate materials for realizing higher-spin Kitaev models have been proposed, and both experimental and theoretical efforts have been devoted to investigating candidate Kitaev magnets with effective spin $S>1/2$ ~\cite{ Baskaran-Sen-Shankar-2008, Koga-2018,Xu-2018,Oitmaa-2018,Suzuki-2018, Kim-2019,Stavropoulos-Kee-2019,Minakawa-2019, Koga-2020,Hickey-2020,Xu-2020,Lee-Kawashima-Kim-2020,Lee-2020,Dong-Sheng-2020,Zhu-2020, Samarakoon-2021,Lee-Suzuki-Kim-Kawashima-2021,Khait-Stavropoulos-2021,Stavropoulos-2021, Jin-2022,Fukui-Kato-Nasu-Motome-2022,Bradley-2022,Chen-2022, Ma-2023,Taddei-2023, Georgiou-2024}.
 For example, a pseudofermion functional renormalization group (pf-FRG) study of the Kitaev-Heisenberg model indicates that a QSL ground state remains stable in the $S=1$ Kitaev model~\cite{Fukui-Kato-Nasu-Motome-2022}.
-More interestingly, a Majorana-parton gauge approach to higher-spin Kitaev models suggests that the statistical properties of low-energy quasiparticles depend on the spin length: they are bosonic for integer spins and fermionic for half-integer spins~\cite{Ma-2023}.
+More interestingly, Ref.~\cite{Ma-2023} introduced a Majorana-parton construction for general spin $S$, in which each spin operator is represented by $8S$ Majorana fermions.
+Within this formulation, the extensive plaquette integrals of motion are exactly identified as $\mathbb{Z}_2$ gauge flux operators, revealing an emergent $\mathbb{Z}_2$ gauge structure in the higher-spin Kitaev model despite the absence of exact solvability.
+Furthermore, the corresponding $\mathbb{Z}_2$ gauge charges are shown to be composite excitations whose statistics exhibit an even-odd effect: they are fermionic for half-integer spins but bosonic for integer spins.
 This result is consistent with the analysis in the anisotropic limit of the Kitaev model, where the system reduces to a set of isolated dimers~\cite{Minakawa-2019}.
 Note that the Kitaev interaction in $S = 1$ systems is derived as an antiferromagnetic coupling through perturbation expansions from the strong correlation limit in consideration of realistic materials~\cite{Stavropoulos-Kee-2019}.
 Motivated by these findings, the $S=1$ antiferromagnetic Kitaev model has been studied using a Schwinger boson mean-field theory (SBMFT)~\cite{Ralko-Merino-2024}.